hapax/hapax.github.io/assets/teaching.md

 There is nothing beautiful or deep here, just the same manipulations in disguise!
 It is the wrong sort of generalisation.

+What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.